 1. Make story time with your child a routine.

-Just before supper; right after bath; a bedtime ritual; whatever works with your family schedule.
+Just before dinner, right after bath, a bedtime ritual, or fit reading consistently into another time that works with your family schedule.
 Children thrive on routine, and they’re going to love this one.

 2. Read with the children, not just to them.